b. 01/01/1865 Gorleston, Norfolk. d. 30/09/1954 Gorleston, Norfolk.

 DATE AND PLACE OF GC ACTION: 19 - 22/10/1922 Great Yarmouth.

-William George “Pingo” or “Jumbo” Fleming (1865-1954) was born in the latter part of 1865 in Mutford, near Gorleston, Norfolk.
+William George “Pingo” or “Jumbo” Fleming (1865-1954) was born on New Years Day 1865 in Mutford, near Gorleston, Norfolk.
 He was baptised in St Andrew’s Church in Gorleston on 10th September 1865.
 He was the eldest of nine children born to William Garwood Fleming and Harriet (nee Ames).
 William attended the local primary school, but at the age of 12, he went to sea for the first time, as a cabin boy on a fishing boat.
 By the time of the 1881 Census, he was described as a 16 year-old Ordinary Seaman, and he became a lifeboat coxswain in 1886.

 In 1888, he became 2nd Coxswain on the No 2 Gorleston Lifeboat and its Coxswain from 1890 to 1902 and of the No 1 Lifeboat by 1903.
 His first two boats were sailing boats whereas by 1903 he was in a steam lifeboat.
-In 1906, he married Hannah Frances Burrage in Great Yarmouth, though the couple sadly had no children.
+In 1906, he married Annie Frances Hickman in Great Yarmouth, though the couple sadly had no children.

 William was 57 years old, and an experienced lifeboatman when on the 19th October 1922, off the coast of Great Yarmouth, the SS Hopelyn's steering failed and was blown by a fierce storm onto Scroby Sands.
 The Caister lifeboat attempted to set out but without success, so at 11pm the Gorleston no. 1 pulling and sailing lifeboat Kentwell was towed out to sea by the tug George Jewson.